 - Problems can be resolved when given time, support and a chance to discuss

-- Every has the opportunity to problem solve, allowing everyone to share their feelings, needs and views
+- Everyone has the opportunity to problem solve and share their feelings, needs and views in a supportive environment

 - Respectful relationships – building and maintaining